 Check if the supplier has the necessary certificates for selling in Europe.

 Take a look at the company profile

-When you still have a good feeling about the supplier, take a look at the company profile and check all available information.
-Also visit the website to see if the products he sells there matches the products he sells on Alibaba.
-For example, if he sells smart watches on Alibaba, but on his website he sells mostly home decoration items, you may assume that he doesn’t produce the smart watches, but only have them for reselling.
-And it’s better (and often cheaper) to do business with the one that makes the smart watches.
+When you still have a good feeling about the supplier, take a look at the company profile, and check all available information.
+Also, visit the website to see if the products he sells there match the products he sells on Alibaba.
+For example, if he sells smartwatches on Alibaba, but on his website he sells mostly home decoration items, you may assume that he doesn’t produce the smartwatches, but only have them for reselling.
+And it’s better (and often cheaper) to do business with the one that makes the smartwatches.

 If all looks good, try to contact the supplier and ask for things like:

 - A price

 - The minimum order quantity

 - To which customers he is selling this product as well

 Now, try to send an inquiry email to two or three other suppliers.
 This way you can easily compare them with each other and you have a back-up when a supplier won’t respond back to you.